arbanhossain/njs-lms-jwt/README.md

   ```
   The client should be available at port `3000`
 - Mentor and student calls can be performed with the client.
 Use Postman or cURL for performing admin calls.
-- The project is deployed at heroku for convenience.

 ### Unit Testing
 Make sure you have installed necessary packages with `npm install` , installed `mocha` and `nodemon` globally, and replaced `MONGODB` in the `.env` with your database URI.
 Start the development server by running `npm run dev`.
 For running the tests, run either